mrkondratyev/Piastra/README.md

 ***PARABOLIC***
-- **Diffusion:** explicit Euler or RKL2 super-time-stepping (Meyer, Balsara & Aslam 2014), which buys an ~s²/4 speed-up at second-order accuracy.
+- **Diffusion:** explicit Euler or RKL2 super-time-stepping (Meyer, Balsara & Aslam 2014), which buys an ~s²/4 speed-up at second-order accuracy for s iterations.

 ---